The Hart Centre is passionate about creating healthy loving relationships, of all kinds.

 Christopher also sees clients for anger management, narcissism, pre-marriage counselling, phone and skype counselling.

-Counselling is offered for all areas of relationship challenges such as conflict, loss of trust, recovery from an affair, navigating family dynamics, parenting and step-parenting, and the impact of trauma, grief and loss on relationships.
+Counselling is offered for all areas of relationship challenges such as conflict, loss of trust, recovery from infidelity, navigating family dynamics, parenting and step-parenting, and the impact of trauma, grief and loss on relationships.
 Counselling also addresses changes that may occur over time such as the loss of vibrancy in the relationship; whilst also building on and celebrating a couple’s strengths.

 MASS Counselling, BA Psychology, Couples Institute Diploma, EMDR

 Christina is a mature, experienced therapist working on the Central Coast and in the Hunter Valley.
 She is passionate about couples counselling, in particular the frequent impact that sexual dysfunction and the impact of trauma have on the relationship.
 Her belief is that creativity, pleasure and fulfilment lie at the centre of human existence and if difficulties in sexual expression and functioning are present it can go to the core of a person’s relationship to self and others.

 Christina has specialised training in sex therapy both in Australia and the USA.
 She also understands personally and theoretically the impact that trauma can have on both the individual and the couple dynamics in any relationship.
 She is currently undergoing further advanced trauma studies in Eye Movement Desensitisation & Reprocessing (EMDR).